 Tired of paying for the gym membership that you hardly (never) use?
 How about getting paid to get in shape and get some exercise?

-Schedules are flexible as there are a number of games to cover throughout the week and weekends.
+Schedules are flexible as there are several games to cover throughout the week and weekends.
 ALOA uses a scheduling program called Arbiter which allows member officials to “block” times when a member is unable to work a game.
 So, in essence, you control your schedule and work as much as you would like.

-So What Does This Cost And How Much Can I Make?
+What Does This Cost and How Much Can I Make?

 Here is a breakdown: